charity/elegant-puzzle-discuss/README.md

 Purpose
 -------

 The purpose of this group is to book study ["An Elegant Puzzle"](https://lethain.com/elegant-puzzle/) discuss any questions, contradictions, or challenges that came up for us while doing so, with a group of our peers.
-Discussion is not limited to textual analysis from the text; we may discuss problems or questions on engineering leadership or management, including stories from our own lives.
+Discussion need not be strictly limited to the text; personal stories or anecdotes or questions about engineering leadership or management are fair game.

 This is not a permanent community.
 There are plenty of those already.
-The group is a temporary participatory space that will disperse once we are done reading and discussing the book.
-My hope is that this may add urgency, focus, and commitment to our discussion.
+The group is a **temporary participatory space** that will disperse once we are done reading and discussing the book, around the first week of August.

 ## Book club

-Starting Sunday, June 16th, we will cover one chapter per week, rolling on to the next each following Sunday.
+Starting Sunday, June 16th, we will cover one chapter per week.
+Every Sunday, I or another moderator will kick off an open thread with some thoughts on the next chapter.

-A moderator will kick off an open thread each Sunday with some thoughts on the new chapter.
-Please start new threads (or fork existing threads) at will.
+But please start new threads (or fork existing threads) at will.
 All topics we've already covered fare fair game, but try not to drift into upcoming chapter topics.

 ### Chapter schedule